YePpHa/UserProxy/README.md

 TODO
 ----
  * Create a garbage collector which will clean callback functions which have already been used.
  * Create an API to delete stored functions.
+ * Include HTML Elements in the transform process.
+ * Include a way to transfer an object with an reference to itself or something like that.
+ * Make it easy to add an extra link so that LevelAPI is only a gateway from the page to and extension's background page (Useful for extension development).

 License
 -------